How to Start a Participatory Budgeting process in Your Community

 2. Connect with existing organizing efforts.

 Dozens of cities already have ongoing campaigns to bring PB to neighborhoods and schools.
 Cities that already have PB, like New York City and Chicago, are working to expand and deepen the process.
-Take a look at the map below to see if there are existing organizing efforts that could use your help.
+Take a look at the Participate page on our website to see if there are existing organizing efforts that could use your help.

 3. Identify and Contact Your Local Elected Officials.

-Successful campaigns to start PB require support from elected officials who control budgets.
+Successful campaigns to start PB with public budgets require support from elected officials who control money.
 And the best way to get them on your side is to speak with them directly.